Strange quark as a probe for new physics in the Higgs sector: Higgs to strange analysis

 The estimated significance of discovery, $Z_0 \approx s/\sqrt{s+b}$ (valid for $s/b \ll 1$), using the signal and background yields at the level of the last selection in Table~\ref{tab:selections} is $\sim$0.1.
 Therefore, a discovery measurement of \Hss is \emph{unlikely}, given the use of a best-case jet flavour tagger.
 However, limits on $\kappa_s$, and accordingly $\BR[\Hss]$, may be set instead, allowing us to reduce the phase space for BSM enhancements to the \Hss rate.

-The chosen fit discriminant for \Hss is the sum of strange jet tagger scores for the leading and subleading momentum jets, using the jet flavour tagger described in Section~\ref{sec:tagger}, as shown in Fig.~\ref{fig:discriminant}.
+The chosen fit discriminant for \Hss is the sum of the strange scores for the leading and subleading momentum jets, using the jet flavour tagger described in Section~\ref{sec:tagger}.
+Mathematically written, the discriminant, $\mathcal{D}$, is given by:

+where $\vec{x}_{j_{0/1}}$ correspond to the flavour tagger's inputs for jets 0 and 1 and the subscript $s$ indicates the $s$-jet output node.
+The discriminant is shown for both channels in Fig.~\ref{fig:discriminant}.
 A higher sum of scores corresponds to a higher probability of an event containing an $s\bar{s}$ system.

 The fitted likelihood is a product of Poisson probability density functions (PDFs)\footnote{The likelihood should match what is specified by \texttt{HistFactory}~\cite{HistFactory} for uncorrelated, counting-like uncertainties on the background yields.}: